 Current NPCA Policy Policy Opportunities Current NPCA PolicyS.3.2 (Guiding Principle) recognizes that healthy communities require a sustainable balance between agricultural, environmental, social and economic priorities, interests and uses.S.3.3.4.1 and S.3.3.4.2 identifies when works on agricultural lands do not require an NPCA work permit.Certain forms of value-added, agri-tourism uses, and agricultural activities that require a Building Permit may require a work permit from the NPCA (depending on the nature of the application and considerations relating to the Five Tests under the Conservation Authorities Act).
 Unique microclimate and rich soils support one of Ontario's most productive agricultural systems (vineyards, tender fruit orchards, livestock, specialty crops).
 Official Plans (OP's) are being updated to reflect new or amended provincial agricultural policies.
 Need to examine existing NPCA policies to determine whether clarification is needed to support the agricultural industry (e.g., permitting agricultural uses, agriculture-related uses and on-farm diversified uses within NPCA regulated areas in accordance with updated OP policies and the Five Tests of the CAA and O. Reg.
-155/06) What Changes Are Needed to the Policy Document? to support the agric uses, agriculture-re regulated areas, in PCA policies to determine whether clarification is needed cultural industry with respect to permitted agricultural elated uses and on-farm diversified uses within the NPCA accordance with updated OP policies and the Five Tests cario Regulation 155/06.
+155/06) What Changes Are Needed to the Policy Document? to support the agric uses, agriculture-re regulated areas, in PCA policies to determine whether clarification is needed cultural industry with respect to permitted agricultural lated uses and on-farm diversified uses within the NPCA accordance with updated OP policies and the Five Tests cario Regulation 155/06.
 Key Questions What We Heard Do the existing policies accurately reflect current agricultural practices?
-Are updated policies needed to better support normal farm practices and diversified on-farm uses within regulated areas? agricultural practice throughout the wat recognized in policy We have heard from pleased the agricult generally supportive need to be clarified related uses and on hat existing policies come close to reflecting current es.
-It is important to recognize that agriculture occurs tershed.
-On-farm uses are emerging and these need to be as there are changes occurring on the land base.
-In our Agricultural representatives that they are very cural policies are being looked at.
-While they find them e, stakeholders have suggested that the current policies with respect to permitted agricultural uses, agriculture- o-farm diversified uses in accordance with updated OP policies and the Five Tests and O. Re.
+Are updated policies needed to better support normal farm practices and diversified on-farm uses within regulated areas?
+PAC is of the view that existing policies come close to reflecting current agricultural practices.
+It is important to recognize that agriculture occurs throughout the watershed.
+On-farm uses are emerging and these need to be recognized in policy as there are changes occurring on the land base.
+We have heard from our Agricultural representatives that they are very pleased the agricultural policies are being looked at.
+While they find them generally supportive, stakeholders have suggested that the current policies need to be clarified with respect to permitted agricultural uses, agriculture- related uses and on-farm diversified uses in accordance with updated OP policies and the Five Tests and O. Re.
 155/06.
 We have also heard from Haldimand County that agriculture is the most important policy issue for them, just given their agricultural land base.
 The City of Hamilton suggested that the more specific NPCA could be regarding agricultural uses, the better.
 Consider what is there and what has been there.
 Haldimand County is updating their OP and reflecting on normal farm practices and diversified on-farm uses is important and has been a real area of focus for the County.